Lions and vultures and bears, oh my.

 Animal imagery has been used since the early 18th century to describe human behavior on Wall Street, says Charles R. Geisst, a professor of finance at Manhattan College and author of Wall Street: A History.

-And there are other zoomorphic terms to learn as well.
-So since the world is keeping a close eye on the wild kingdom that is American finance these days, we thought it might be helpful to provide a field guide to some of the more common, and more rare, inhabitants.
+There are other zoomorphic terms to learn as well.
+Since the world is keeping a close eye on the wild kingdom that is American finance these days, we thought it might be helpful to provide a field guide to some of the more common, and more rare, inhabitants.

 After all, visualizing the stock market as a mangy menagerie of money managers and manglers somehow gives it more life, more art and, oddly enough, more humanity.
 Here then is a Wall Street abecedary bestiary.
 And remember: Buy sheep, sell deer.